rdbisch/cs519_project/README.md

 1. ds000253_R1_fdata.npy - A numpy array that can be used for examples instead of downloading 5 GB of MRI data
 1. image_before_slide.jpg - A slice of an MRI clearly showing a tumor present

+## Python Requirements
+To run final notebook, you will need numpy, matplotlib, and opencv2.
+To use downloaded MRI data, you will also need "bids".
+To use old matplotlib rasterization code, you will also "requests".
+There is also a requirements.txt available for pip, though the enviornment is not minimal.